getbeak/nest/README.md

 # Nest

-Serverless API for auto update, release , and licensing management.
+Serverless API for auto updates, releases, and license management.